Oliver!: Musical numbers

-(Note: All songs with a # next to them are not on the original London recording.
-In addition, the Broadway recording drops "That's Your Funeral" and the Act Two reprise of "Oliver!".)
-The 1994 and 2009 London revival recordings include the Coffin Music, The Robbery, the reprises of "Where is Love" and "It's a Fine Life" and the London Bridge scene.
+(# indicates songs not on the original London recording.
+The Broadway recording drops "That's Your Funeral" and the Act II reprise of "Oliver!".
+The 1994 and 2009 London recordings include the Coffin Music, The Robbery, the reprises of "Where is Love" and "It's a Fine Life" and the London Bridge scene.)

-Productions
+Production history

 Original London production

-Oliver! premiered at the Wimbledon Theatre for a preliminary engagement before opening at the New Theatre (now the Noël Coward Theatre) on 30 June 1960 and ran for 2,618 performances, a record for a musical in London at the time.
+Oliver! premiered at the Wimbledon Theatre for a preliminary engagement before opening at the New Theatre (now the Noël Coward Theatre, formerly the Albery) on 30 June 1960 and ran for 2,618 performances, a record for a musical in London at the time.
 Directed by Peter Coe, the choreographer was Malcolm Clare and costumes and scenery were by Sean Kenny.
 The original cast featured Ron Moody as Fagin, Georgia Brown as Nancy, and Barry Humphries in the supporting role of Mr. Sowerberry, the undertaker.
 Keith Hamshere (the original Oliver) is now a Hollywood still photographer; Martin Horsey (the original Artful Dodger) worked as an actor/director and authored the play L'Chaim.
-Other boys alternated in the juvenile leads, including Phil Collins, Leonard Whiting and Davy Jones as the Artful Dodger.
-The cast also included Tony Robinson as one of the Workhouse boys/Fagin's Gang, and John Bluthal (later famous as The Vicar of Dibleys Frank Pickle) as Fagin.
-Former professional boxer Danny Sewell (brother of television actor George Sewell) was the original Bill Sikes, and remained in the role (including the original Broadway and US touring productions) for almost six years.
-Danny Sewell's main competitor at audition for the role of Sikes was Michael Caine, who later stated he "cried for a week" after failing to secure the part.
-Steve Marriott, later a famous rock singer with the Small Faces and Humble Pie, played workhouse boys including The Artful Dodger, and he is featured on the original soundtrack LP.
+Other boys who alternated in the juvenile leads included Phil Collins, Leonard Whiting and future Monkee Davy Jones as the Artful Dodger.
+The cast also included Tony Robinson as one of the Workhouse boys/Fagin's Gang, and John Bluthal as Fagin.
+Former professional boxer Danny Sewell was the original Bill Sikes and remained in the role (including the original Broadway and US touring productions) for almost six years.
+Steve Marriott played workhouse boys including The Artful Dodger, and he is featured on the original soundtrack LP.
 Michael Cashman played the role of Oliver during his time in the production.

 Sid James turned down the part of Fagin as the timing of the production coincided with his own attempts to move away from the shady and roguish roles for which he was well known.